Progressive wear of the meniscus, mechanical symptoms and management strategies

 Surgery is reserved for specific situations, particularly in cases of:

-- persistent pain despite well-conducted treatment,
+- persistent pain despite proper treatment,

 - repeated and debilitating joint blockages.